 Aimhigher Mentor Application Form

-Mentors are matched to learners on the basis of gender, ethnicity, and academic and social interests, so that they have more of a chance of acting as a successful role model.
-One-to-one and group meetings are held at the school/college on a weekly basis and last approximately one hour.
-If a face-to-face meeting is not possible, an e-mentoring session may take place.
-The arrangement is for at least one academic year and mentors are encouraged to empower learners, so that they can go on to achieve independently at the end of the process.
+One-to-one or group meetings are held at the school/college on a weekly basis and last approximately one hour.
+If face-to-face mentoring is not possible, virtual mentoring may take place.
+The arrangement is for 12 weeks (excluding school holidays).
+Mentors are encouraged to empower learners, so that they can go on to achieve independently at the end of the process.

-Applications are now open for next academic year.
+Applications are now open for the next academic year.

 Birmingham City University is committed to safeguarding your personal data.
 Whenever you provide such information we are legally obliged to use your information in line with all applicable laws concerning the protection of personal information including the General Data Protection Regulation 2018.

 Contacting us about how we use your information

 If you have any questions, comments or concerns about how we use or handle your information please contact the Data Protection Officer at: Data Protection Officer, Information Management Team, Birmingham City University, University House, 15 Bartholomew Row, Birmingham B5 5JU, email email@example.com.

 If you are not content with how we handle your information please contact our Data Protection Officer.
 However you do also have the right to complain to the Information Commissioner at: Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
 Information about the Information Commissioner.